chwarr/dnjc/README.md

 Copyright 2020, G. Christopher Warrington

+dnjc is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License Version 3 as published by the Free Software Foundation.

+dnjc is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

-This software is released under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3.
-A copy of this license is included in the file [LICENSE].
+A copy of the GNU Affero General Public License Version 3 is included in the file [LICENSE].

 [emacs]: https://www.gnu.org/software/emacs/
 [flycheck]: https://www.flycheck.org/